5 Ways to Prep for Your Hair and Makeup Trial

 1. Bring Your Makeup Bag

-If there's a foundation that sits well on your skin or a certain product you wear every single day, show it to your makeup artist.
-The artist may do a beautiful job with their products, but if you don't feel like yourself, you won’t be 100 percent comfortable with your look.
-For the day of, share this tip with any bridesmaids who are nervous about getting their makeup done or have sensitive skin.
+If there's a foundation that sits perfectly on your skin or a certain product you wear every single day, bring it to your hair and makeup trial.
+Even if the artist does a beautiful job with their products, it's more important for you to feel comfortable with your makeup so that you can enjoy the day.
+Share this tip with bridesmaids who are nervous about getting their makeup done or have sensitive skin.

 2. Find Inspirational Photos of Hair and Makeup